 Introductory discussion followed by 4 activities and a post test.
 Designed to increase student confidence in participating in the classroom and socially.

-The SEPTEMBER Listening and Language By The Month resource includes seven activities that can be used ALL MONTH for auditory memory and comprehension, seasonal vocabulary, developing grammar, and buil
+The MAY Listening and Language By The Month resource includes seven activities that can be used for auditory memory and comprehension, seasonal vocabulary, developing grammar, and building conversatio

 This no-prep activity is ideal to use at the end of the school year with your deaf or hard-of-hearing students.
 Use this resource as an opportunity to reflect on the school year, your student's growth